jthom143/control_aredi800/notes/aredi_papers.md

 Doubling CO2 simulations:
 Including the circulation changes due to changes is radiative forcing in the instantaneous doubling CO2 simulation, the spatial pattern of carbon storage remains the same as the biological-only historical simulation.
 In the Aredi 400 mixing simulation, the primary region of anthropogenic carbon storage is in the N. Atlantic.
 As the mixing parameter increases, more anthropogenic carbon is stored in the N. Pacific.
 This increased storage is due to the higher mixing destabilizing the halocline and allows old waters to come up to the surface and take up anthropogenic carbon (NOT SHOWN). year  the historical trajectory with respect to air-sea fluxes, but not to radiation.

+Key Points:
+Carbon uptake varies significantly across historical model simulations that use different constant values of the lateral mixing coefficient, Aredi.
+The highest carbon uptake occurs in a simulation that uses a high mixing coefficient (2400m^2s^-1), while the lowest carbon uptake occurs in the simulation that uses a low coefficient (400 m^2s^-1).
+Under instantaneous doubling CO2 simulations, there is a 21% range in carbon uptake across the aredi simulations.

 ### Pradal & Gnanadesikan, 2014: How does the Redi parameter for mesoscale mixing impact global climate in an Earth System Model?

 Model Runs: